aigatech/AppliedResearchOAfa2025/submissions/Anvita_Kallam/README.md

 - Alternative: Use `--model fast` or `--model quality` which don't require authentication

 ### Model Not Following Format
-- Smaller models (fast/balanced) may not follow strict Q/A formatting
+- Smaller models may not follow strict Q/A formatting
 - The fallback system ensures you always get 3 flashcards
-- Try `--model quality` for better formatting adherence
 - Questions may be generic but answers are extracted from your text

 ## Future Developments